Modern Living in a Small Space with Children

 Wall brackets, that is.
 One of our favorite things about Alison and Trevor’s apartment is the beautiful wooden surfboard hanging above their Solae sofa.
 Trevor is a keen surfer, and the board acts both as a piece of art and a sweet stick for schralping some gnarly waves.
 If you have large but beloved items, consider giving them the artists’ treatment and hanging them from your wall.

 Amongst the most obvious of solutions, but still a very good one.
-Narrow shelving allows for display space and smart storage.
+Modern shelving allows for display space and smart storage.
 While Alison has employed small shelves near her front entrance, corner shelves or a long shelf near the ceiling are great ways to make use of open space and to draw the eye upward.

 Alison also uses shelves to display her children’s books and art.
 These low profile shelves are a great way to treat the colorful books like art, and to keep track of their current selection of library books.